-As the only civilian aviation organisation in the country, when disaster hits, MAF is the one who receives the call for help.
+As the only humanitarian aircraft operator in the country, when disaster hits, MAF is the one who receives the call for help.

 With the ability to land almost anywhere in the country, our amphibious aircraft is a lifeline to Bangladesh’s population of over 160 million people.

 Those 160 million are some of the most vulnerable people on earth.

 And thanks to the support of people like you, we've been able to save thousands of them.